 Don’t Leave ‘Next Time’ to Luck

-The first thing you must understand is that ways of dealing with verbal abuse which rely on analysing a conversation in progress are simply not going to work.
-Our amygdala (emotional brain) is lightening fast compared to our analytical brain (upper cortex) and so when our buttons get pushed emotionally, we will always find ourselves reacting long before our ‘best brain’ gets the chance to think about what we are doing or saying.
+The first thing you must understand is that any way of dealing with verbal abuse which relies on analysing a conversation in progress is simply not going to work.
+Our amygdala (emotional brain) is lightening fast compared to our analytical brain (prefrontal cortex) and so when our buttons get pushed emotionally, we will always find ourselves reacting long before our ‘best brain’ gets the chance to think about what we are doing or saying.

 Just hoping you will instinctively do better ‘next time’ will never work.

-Do you wish to improve your skill at handling situations where you often face insults or disrespect?
+Do you wish to improve your skill in handling situations where you often face insults or disrespect?
 If so you will need to spend time contemplating the situations where this usually happens.
-Then start working on new strategies to practice that no longer leave ‘next time’ up to luck.
+Then start working on new strategies to practise that will no longer leave ‘next time’ up to luck.

 You will need to practice and reinforce these new responses if you want to make them work in real life.

 This probably sounds like hard work.
 Working on better responses, however, will vastly improve your life in ways nothing else will.

 Do you want to be loved and respected?

 Have you had enough of being put down?

 Join my group and gain access to all of the articles in my series on handling verbal abuse (plus other members-only articles and eCourses), while sharing comments with other people facing similar challenges.

 You will also receive personal encouragement and support from Steve and me.